 North Shore Academy acknowledges that parental engagement has a large and positive impact on children's learning.
 To this end, we strive to build a positive working partnership with parents and carers to develop a student-centred approach to meeting individual needs.

-Parents with children already identified as having particular learning needs or disabilities will be invited to discuss those needs with the school prior to admission - at the academy's Open Evening, through your child's primary school SEND team or through transfer / admissions meetings.
+Parents with children already identified as having particular learning needs or disabilities will be invited to discuss those needs with the academy prior to admission - at the academy's Open Evening, through your child's primary school SEND team or through transfer / admissions meetings.

-If a child is identified as having special needs and /or disabilities, parents will be consulted, and where appropriate, receive a copy of their child's Pupil Passport at least once per academic year along with a parental questionnaire to collect views.
+If a child is identified as having special needs and /or disabilities, parents will be consulted, and where appropriate, receive a copy of their child's Pupil Passport at least once per academic year.

 We aim to work collaboratively with parents to enable them to play a more active and informed role in their child's education.
-We operate an open-door policy whereby parents can contact school at any time to speak to someone regarding concerns or SEND update or to arrange a meeting.
+We operate an open-door policy whereby parents can contact the academy at any time to speak to someone regarding concerns or SEND update or to arrange a meeting.